Agua Fria National Monument

 • Agua Fria National Monument

-• Pueblo La Plata Cultural Site
+• Two people walk to the Pueblo La Plata Cultural Site

 • Agua Fria National Monument